Russian attacks on Ukrainian cities kill at least a dozen people | CBC News

 Three body bags lay next to the building as smoke continued to billow hours after the attack.
 Soldiers, civilians and emergency crews searched through the rubble outside for more victims, while residents dragged belongings out of the damaged building.

+Moscow says it does not deliberately target civilians, but its airstrikes and shelling have killed thousands of people and devastated cities and towns across Ukraine.
+Kyiv says strikes on cities far from the front lines have no military purpose apart from intimidating and harming civilians, making them a war crime.

-A 31-year-old woman and her 2-year-old daughter were also killed in the eastern city of Dnipro in another attack, regional Governor Serhii Lysak said.
+A 31-year-old woman and her two-year-old daughter were also killed in the eastern city of Dnipro in another attack, regional governor Serhii Lysak said.
 Four people were also wounded, and a private home and business were damaged.

-In Kyiv, the anti-aircraft system was activated, according to the Kyiv City Administration.
-Air raid sirens started at about 4 a.m. and the alert ended about two hours later.
+The Ukrainian military said it had shot down 21 out of 23 cruise missiles fired by Russia.

+"This Russian terror must face a fair response from Ukraine and the world," President Volodymyr Zelenskyy wrote in a Telegram post alongside images of the wreckage.
+"And it will."

 The attacks came as NATO announced that its allies and partner countries have delivered more than 98 per cent of the combat vehicles promised to Ukraine during Russia's invasion and war, strengthening Kyiv's capabilities as it contemplates launching a counteroffensive.